Code-Institute-Submissions/milestone-project-95/README.md

 ## Deployment
 ---
+During development I used a remote server to locally deploy the site to observe changes uisng the command python3 -m http.server in the gitpod console.
 The site is hosted usig GitHub and has been deployed directly from the master branch.
 The master branch was the only branch used for this website.
 I deployed the site by:
-1. On GitHuB navigating to my sites repositroy.
+1. On GitHuB navigating to my repositroy, JohnGC1510/milestone-project-2
-2. Whilst in the seoncd-milestone-project repositroy click on settings.
+2. Whilst inside this repositroy click on the settings tab (which is the far right tab)
-3. Scroll down until you come to the "source" drop-down menu and select master branch as the publishing source.
+3. Scroll down until you come to the "source" drop-down menu and select master branch as the publishing source - this provided me with a link to the deployed version.

 ## Credits
 ---